 How much effort are diaphragms and caps?

 Caps and diaphragms can be obtained from clinics, or bought online.
 They are available in different sizes and it's important to get one which covers the cervix and sits comfortably inside.
 Find out more about where to get a diaphragm here

-Women need to learn how to check whether the diaphragm is in the right place (feeling for the cervix with a finger in the vagina).
+You need to learn how to check whether the diaphragm is in the right place (feeling for the cervix with a finger in the vagina).

 Diaphragms and caps need to be cleaned after use with soap and water, rinsed, and left to dry.
 They should be checked for holes or signs of damage before use.

-Women may need to change diaphragm size after gaining or losing weight, or having a pregnancy.
+You may need to change diaphragm size after gaining or losing weight, or having a pregnancy.

 They need to be put in before sex and left in for at least 6 hours afterwards.